Kayarchy - the sea kayaker's online handbook and reference

 Laïta praam dinghy by François Vivier

 Possibly the most relaxed and comfortable small-boat sailor we've seen.
-Front view of a Laïta praam dinghy designed by François Vivier of www.vivierboats.com.
-The little sister of his popular Seil 18, it is 12 feet long by 4 ft 7 in wide, 165 lbs and takes one or two.
+The sailor is lying down in a Laïta pram dinghy designed by François Vivier of www.vivierboats.com.
+The little sister of his popular Seil 18, the Laïta is 12 feet long by 4 ft 7 in wide, 165 lbs and takes one or two.
 Available as plans, a kit or a completed boat.

 See previous pages for: